markekraus/PSRAW/docs/Module/Invoke-RedditRequest.md

 ## DESCRIPTION
 `Invoke-RedditRequest` is the core function of this module.
 All API requests made to Reddit are done so by calls to `Invoke-RedditRequest`.
 It can also be used directly in order to obtain raw API responses or to access API functionality that has not yet been provided by this module's wrapper functions.

-`Invoke-RedditRequest` Requires a `RedditOAuthToken` in order to perform the authetnicated API request.
-To create `RedditOAuthToken` see thelp help info for `Request-RedditOAuthToken`.
+`Invoke-RedditRequest` Requires a `RedditOAuthToken` in order to perform the authenticated API request.
+To create `RedditOAuthToken` see the help info for `Request-RedditOAuthToken`.

-`Invoke-RedditRequest` is essentially a wrapper for `Invoke-WebRequest` to ease the burden of authentication, Rate Limit monitroing, and Acces Token renewal.
+`Invoke-RedditRequest` is essentially a wrapper for `Invoke-WebRequest` to ease the burden of authentication, Rate Limit monitoring, and Access Token renewal.

 `Invoke-RedditRequest` returns a `RedditApiResponse` which contains the `RedditOAuthToken`, The response from the API, and a converted Content Object.
 The `RedditApiResponse` can then be used to create other module objects or consumed directly.